sasazame/cdxresume/README.md

 cdxresume . --hide --some-codex-flag
 ```

-**⚠️ Warning**: Since unrecognized arguments are passed to codex, avoid using options that conflict with cdxresume's functionality:
+Notes:
-- Don't use options like `--resume` or something that changes Codex's interactive behavior
+- All unrecognized arguments are forwarded to Codex.
+If you pass `--resume` or `--continue`, Codex’s native picker/auto-resume takes over (cdxresume’s selection will be ignored).

 ## Requirements